-The U.S. Green Building Council (USGBC) first developed the LEED certification program in 1993, and it has been evolving ever since.
-Now the most widely used green building rating system in the world, LEED—which stands for Leadership in Energy and Environmental Design—provides a framework for green buildings that contractors can follow to meet sustainability goals and ensure their processes are environmentally-friendly.
+The LEED certification program is the most widely used green building rating system in the world.
+Developed by the U.S. Green Building Council (USGBC) in 1993, LEED stands for Leadership in Energy and Environmental Design and provides a framework for green buildings that contractors can follow to meet sustainability goals and ensure their processes are environmentally-friendly.

 What are the LEED guidelines?

 The goal of the LEED certification program is to promote better, more sustainable construction practices through all phases of a project, including final use.
 LEED guidelines focus on reducing contribution to climate change, protecting water resources, promoting sustainable and regenerative material usage, and protecting human health.

 There are different sets of LEED criteria for:

 Building design and construction